 What You Should and Should Not Do Before Beginning Your LSAT Class

-1. Go on vacation
+1. Do go on vacation

 2. Don’t read your LSAT textbooks

 Especially for a Blueprint LSAT class, the first few lessons provide the backbone of the course.
 This means that if you begin the course without the benefit of your instructor, you’re covering the most important material on your own, and probably not understanding it as well as you could.
-For online students, don’t open your books until you do so with the videos.

 This also means that if you begin doing homework before class, you’re taking up real LSAT questions with methods you’ve learned without the benefit of instruction.
 The possibility of tackling them incorrectly is thus much higher than if you had sat through your lesson.
 In other words, if you begin working on homework before you begin class or your video lessons, you’re just wasting LSAT questions.